Category Archive : Blog

 Stay of Demand under Section 220(6)

-• Existence of a strong prima facie case
+• Strength of the prima facie case

 • Balance of convenience